shams72/TravelAgency1/README.md

-# TravelAgencya Software*
+# TravelAgency Software.<sup>*</sup>

 ## Overview

-TravelAgenza is a travel management application developed in C99.
+TravelAgency is a travel management application developed using QT-GUI & C++.
 It can detect errors in bookings and perform ABC analysis.
-Users can also add new users and manage bookings through a user-friendly interface.
+Users can also add new bookings and manage bookings through a user-friendly interface.

 ## Getting Started